astridx/meinblog/content/posts/joomla/30joomla-frontend-editing.en.md

   - Joomla
 ---

 There are several reasons for allowing a user to edit in the frontend.
 One is that users find it more user-friendly.
 Or, it is important for an administrator not to release access to the administration area.
-Therefore, in the next step, we equip our component with the possibility to edit items in the frontend.
+Therefore, in the next step, we equip our component with the possibility to edit items in the frontend.<!-- \index{frontend editing} -->

 ## For impatient people